 Training is utilized when you are trying to increase the uniformity, efficiency and repeatable quality of your product or service.
 Education is utilized to increase the autonomy of your employees to reduce the need for heavy handed management, nimble response, and increased customer/client satisfaction.

 Next, you need to understand where your team is as a whole as well as who will champion this effort with you.

 There are four quadrants in which your team could find themselves.

 - Low Competence/Low Uniformity: teams in this quadrant are probably struggling with intense micromanagement, low employee morale, inconsistent quality of service/product, low to no profit and most likely high employee turnover.
-IN short, nobody is happy on this team.
+In short, nobody on this team is happy.